strongqa/howitzer/GETTING_STARTED.md

 ### Extended Logging ###

-The Extended logging in a text file and in the console is also available.
+The Extended logging in the console is also available.
 It uses the _log manager_ provided by the **_log_** method.

 _Howitzer_ supports 4 levels of logging: _**FATAL, WARN, INFO, DEBUG.**_